Skip to main content

 You know, Lillian, your 2-3 videos on your Brummet Media Channel on how to share a media appearance are fantastic!
 I really like those; I really appreciate them...
 In fact I've shared those on my socials.
 They are very well done and help people know what to do after they've appeared as a guest on a show like mine.
 You know we do our part, but the guest has to do theirs.

 Q: Aww... thank you for that.
 Yes I saw your comments on some of those videos and I saw that you subscribed to our channel in early 2024 which was great to see of course.
-I appreciate that.
-You've really helped us understand what it takes to run a podcast and so I'm hoping that you could offer some tips for other podcast hosts.
+I appreciate that. -- You've really helped our readers understand what it takes to run a podcast and so I'm hoping that you could offer some tips for other podcast hosts.
 What are some common mistakes hosts (or their team) often make, and how can they remedy them?

 A: I think hosts sometimes put someone in the hot seat, making them uncomfortable, asking in appropriate questions.
 Don't ask questions that are in appropriate.
 If the PR agent or guest says: "Please don't ask about this" - then don't ask about it.
 Check with the guest before the show to find out if there is anything that is off limits.